 Due to generous gifts from alumni of the Delta Phi Chapter at the University of Puget Sound, at least one grant for at least $750 will be awarded as part of part of the AHSS summer research program to help offset the research expenses or travel costs associated with the summer project.
 In accordance with the donor's intentions, the selected projects will reflect "fostering the awareness of social and economic justice on every level possible."
 The donors "aim to create…graduates with a deeper seated appreciation for friendship, the roots of justice, and a lifelong thirst for learning."

 Students wishing to be considered for this award should indicate their interest by checking the appropriate box on the AHSS application form.
 Applicants will be chosen on the basis of these materials as well as their academic merit.
 All juniors and seniors are encouraged to apply; in the case of equally meritorious applications, preference will be given to members of the Delta Phi chapter of the Sigma Chi Fraternity.
 It is expected that recipients will return to campus for at least one semester after the summer they use the award.
 Recipients are also expected to communicate with staff members in the Office of University Relations to provide reflections on their research experience, as requested, in a timely manner.

 Each University Summer Scholar will receive a $2,750 stipend at the beginning of the summer, on or before May 15, followed by a $500 payment after all reporting requirements are submitted.

-The Agricola Scholars and the Richard Bangs Collier Scholars receive a $3,250 stipend at the beginning of the summer, on or before May 15, followed by a $500 payment after all final reporting requirements are submitted.
+The Agricola Scholars and the Richard Bangs Collier Scholars each receive a $3,250 stipend at the beginning of the summer, on or before May 15, followed by a $500 payment after all final reporting requirements are submitted.

 Delta Phi Scholars will receive a $2750 stipend plus $750 in supply/travel monies at the beginning of the summer, on or before May 15, followed by a $500 payment after all final reporting requirements are submitted.